-Day 1-2: Fly to Shanghai
+Day 1-2: Fly to Beijing Meals: D

-Meals: D

-On arrival in Shanghai Pudong or Shanghai Hongqiao Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
+On arrival in Beijing Daxing or Beijing Capital Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.

-Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel.
+Together with all the other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel.

 Early check-in is not included.
-Additional nights' before and after your tour can be arranged.
+Additional nights before and after your tour can be arranged.
 Please contact our Reservations team to book.